 Using the Satir Change Management Model On A Rapidly-Growing Software Team

 Editor’s Note: This blog is a takeaway from our podcast, Scaling Software Teams.
 In our interview with Jacob Kaplan-Moss, we chatted about how he has helped fast-growth startups navigate “adolescence” and become more process-driven.
-For a full write-up on this episode, check out this blog.
 You can subscribe to our podcast on iTunes, Google Play, or wherever you get your podcasts.

 If you’re on a fast-growth software team, you know that change is inevitable.
 But when you’re a team leader within your organization, people will look to you to weather this change, and to help them determine what their future looks like.

 That’s a lot of pressure, and so it’s vital that you find the right process to set reasonable expectations for your team – no matter what comes their way.

 In our recent conversation with Jacob Kaplan-Moss, we discussed one such process – the Satir Change Model – and how it’s helped several fast-growth software teams navigate change without going off the deep end.